Quan-Thi-Thanh-Hoa/IT_Ebooks/Machine_Learning/Funix/docs/2- Improving Deep Neural Networks.md

 Here are some intuitions:
   - Intuition 1:
-     - If `lambda` is too large - a lot of w's will be close to zeros which will make the NN simpler (you can think of it as it would behave closer to logistic regression).
+     - If `lambda` quá lớn - rất nhiều w sẽ gần bằng 0, điều này sẽ làm cho NN đơn giản hơn (bạn có thể nghĩ về nó vì nó sẽ hoạt động gần với hồi quy logistic hơn).
-     - If `lambda` is good enough it will just reduce some weights that makes the neural network overfit.
+     - If `lambda` là đủ tốt, nó sẽ chỉ giảm một số trọng số khiến mạng thần kinh trở nên quá khớp (overfit).
   - Intuition 2 (with _tanh_ activation function):
      - If `lambda` is too large, w's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
      - If `lambda` good enough it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.

 _**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every elevation of gradient descent with regularization.
 If you plot the old definition of J (no regularization) then you might not see it decrease monotonically.

 ### Dropout Regularization